YINI-lang/YINI-spec/YINI-Specification.md

   key =          // NULL, same as: key = Null
   key:           // NULL, same as: key = [Null]
   ```
-  it must be interpreted as having a value of `null`.
+  it MUST be interpreted as having a value of `null`.
 * Key uniqueness:
-  - Keys must be **unique within the same section and section level**.
+  - Keys MUST be **unique within the same section and section level**.
   - Duplicates in the same section are a **parse warning**.

 ### 13.4.
 Boolean Canonicalization

 * Boolean literals are **case-insensitive**.
-* The following values must be interpreted as Booleans:
+* The following values MUST be interpreted as Booleans:
   * `true`, `yes`, `on` → `true`
   * `false`, `no`, `off` → `false`
-* Do not allow Boolean values like `1` or `0` unless explicitly cast by the host software.
+* DOES NOT allow Boolean values like `1` or `0` unless explicitly cast by the host software.

 ### 13.5.
 Objects
 Any empty slot inside `{ ... }` e.g.: